-Here's how to use Shared Photo Albums on iPhone, iPad, Mac, and PC
+Share your photos across multiple devices with iCloud Photo Sharing

 Confirm by tapping Delete Photos.

-This will remove the photos or video in the album for all of your iCloud connected devices and any friends you gave access to the album.
+This will remove the photos or videos in the album for all of your iCloud connected devices and any friends you gave access to the album.

 On your Mac